About the Master’s in Information Systems Management Program

 When Terrie Williams realized she was ready to move into management, she also realized she needed to further her education.
 “The master’s is just the next level in my field,” she says.
 “In order to move ahead, you need that next step up.
 My advice for anyone thinking of coming to American Sentinel, whether it’s for a bachelor’s or a master’s, is ‘go.’
 Getting assistance and feedback from instructors was unbelievable.
 Everyone contacts you so quickly.
 I didn’t get that from a brick-and-mortar school.”

-Career Opportunities in Information Systems
+Career Opportunities in Information Systems Management

 Information systems professionals focus on aligning computer technologies to the needs of businesses.
 Jobs may involve programming databases, website design, developing network security plans and/or designing and coding a business application.
 Many information systems professionals get involved in system development and user training and are the people companies rely upon to bridge the gap between technology and business by using their system analysis, project management and communication skills.
 Graduates of the information systems master's degree program can further their careers in business application development and support, database administration and information technology management.